JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

     return f1, f2
 end
 ```
-The `@model` macro just places a `GPC` on the first line of the function and provides it as an argument to each `GP` constructed.
-Suggestions for ways to improve / extend this interface are greatly appreciated.
+The `@model` macro places a `GPC` on the first line of the function and provides it as an argument to each `GP` constructed.
+Suggestions for ways to improve/extend this interface are greatly appreciated.